jju/bike/cyclisttactics/tdm-racing.md

 * Yusef Badawi 1 Novice YB

 Scouting in 2021 found Samir Bilal and Yusef Badawi in Dalluha.
 Mazza was again pissed that another sprinter was being added to the mix.
 David Perry was also released in favour of Ezio Farina, a Time Trial expert.
 The team is now larger so a full squad can head to each of the races, unlike in 2021.
 The flip side is that there is no clear leader the way they had with David Perry.

+They changed kit for this season to an orange with blue star jersey.

 ## Races